Skip to navigation

 The stunning High Court

-Yes, Chennai is a city without attractions, despite its history as the first major British settlement (dating from 1639).
-Apart from two interesting colonial building complexes, Chennai is a collection of shops, banks, rickshaws and heat, but it has no spirit and no soul, and the people reflect this in their manner; whereas in Hyderabad I couldn't move for hellos and smiling waves, the people of Chennai have perfected the art of staring right through you with that specially unnerving blank look reserved by lunatics and government politicians.
-I smiled, and the only people who smiled back were the educated and young middle class business-wallahs, and of course the school children, one group of whom spotted me, surrounded me and gave me a quick lesson on how to play hooker in a scrum2.
+Yes, Chennai is a city without any huge attractions, despite its history as the first major British settlement (it dates from 1639).
+Apart from two interesting colonial building complexes, Chennai is a collection of shops, banks, rickshaws and heat, but to me it seemed to have no spirit and no soul, and the people reflected this in their manner; whereas in Hyderabad I couldn't move for hellos and smiling waves, the people of Chennai appear to have perfected the art of staring right through you with that unnerving blank look reserved by lunatics and government politicians.
+I smiled happily, but the only people who smiled back were some of the educated and young middle class business-wallahs, and the school children (of course), who spotted me, surrounded me and gave me a quick lesson on how to play hooker in a scrum (for which they then tried to charge me two rupees).

 A roadside farm in Chennai